Breast augmentation: Silicone-gel breast prosthesis

-The Cronin–Gerow implant, prosthesis model 1963, was a silicone rubber envelope-sack, shaped like a teardrop, which was filled with viscous silicone-gel.
-To reduce the rotation of the emplaced breast-implant upon the chest wall, the model 1963 prosthesis was affixed to the implant pocket with a fastener-patch, made of Dacron material (polyethylene terephthalate), which was attached to the rear of the breast implant shell.
+The Cronin–Gerow prosthetic breast, Model 1963, was in the shape of a teardrop, made as a silicone rubber envelope-sack filled with a viscous silicone-gel.
+In surgical practise, to reduce the possible rotation of the prosthetic breast already emplaced in the implant socket in the chest, the Model 1963 breast prosthesis was held in place in the implant-socket with a fastener-patch of Dacron material (polyethylene terephthalate) that was attached to the back of the breast-prosthesis shell.